 6 days Lhasa highlight tour (horse riding, hiking and monasteries)

-At your arrival your Tibetan guide and driver will pick you up and transfer to the hotel in Lhasa, it is only 68km and two hrs from the airport, from 15km which take 20 minutes.
-Take rest to acclimatize and alleviate jetlag.
+Upon your arrival at Lhasa airport or train station, your Tibetan guide and driver will pick you up and transfer to the hotel in Lhasa old town, it is only 68km and two hours from the airport, from 15km which take 20 minutes.
+Take good rest to acclimatize the high altitude.
 Overnight at Lhasa.

 Today is your first day of sightseeing on the high plateau, so we have purposely arranged only to visit Jokhang temple and Potala Palace.
 Jokhang temple is the most scared shrine in Tibet which was built in 7th century and located at the heart of old town in Lhasa, the circuit around it called Barkhor street, which is a good place to purchase souvenirs.
 Potala Palace is the worldwide known cardinal landmark of Tibet.
 The massive structure itself contains a small world within it.
 Mostly it is renowned as residence of the Dalai Lama lineages (Avalokiteshvara).
 Both of them are the focal points of pilgrims from entire Tibetan world, multitudinous pilgrims are circumambulating and prostrating in their strong faith.
 Overnight at Lhasa.